inclusionAI/.github/profile/README.md

 ## Hi there 👋

-Welcome to the official Hugging Face organization for inclusionAI👋
+Welcome to the official Github organization homepage for inclusionAI.

 This organization contains the series of open-source projects from Ant Group with dedicated efforts to work towards Artificial General Intelligence (AGI).